-By supporting the MSMEs as stated previously, the program will make sure that they respect the food

-Annex 5 to OPG Amended in October 2017 processing legislation when processing the agricultural adapted products, as it will also allow them to be able to sell the product at a better price.
+By supporting the MSMEs as stated previously, the program will make sure that they respect the food processing legislation when processing the agricultural adapted products, as it will also allow them to be able to sell the product at a better price.

-Although the programme is not pretending to deliver regulatory outputs, Adapta2+ has led to the creation of major inputs in the agriculture and climate change public policies.
-Therefore, IIit is considered possible that the impact and results obtained at local level could be a driving force to influence the existing legislation in relation to climate change adaptation, local development and SMEs.
+It is considered possible that the impact and results obtained at local level could be a driving force to influence the existing legislation in relation to climate change adaptation, local development and SMEs.